-Prerequisites: Satisfactory completion of all OTA courses, prerequisites, and all Level I Fieldworks A and B through the third semester with a grade of "C" or better and cumulative GPA of 2.5; free of infectious diseases; current certification in CPR and First Aid; proof of personal accident insurance; and reading proficiency

-Level II Fieldwork B provides a second fieldwork experience under the supervision of an occupational therapist.
+Prerequisites: Successful completion of Level II Fieldwork A, satisfactory completion of all OTA courses, prerequisites, and all Level I Fieldworks A and B through the third semester with a grade of "C" or better and cumulative GPA of 2.5; free of infectious diseases; current certification in CPR and First Aid; proof of personal accident insurance; and reading proficiency Level II Fieldwork B provides a second fieldwork experience under the supervision of an occupational therapist.
 Students increase their experience in the treatment of geriatric clients, children, or adults.
 Students are expected to build on their first fieldwork by assuming increasing responsibilities related to patient or client care.
-This experience requires at least 37 hours per week for eight weeks.
+This experience requires at least 35 hours per week for eight weeks.
 Completion of at least one fieldwork practicum in a physical disability site and the second in any of the following: physical disability, psychosocial, pediatric, hand therapy, work hardening, or a combination of sites.
-Note: Fieldwork II must be completed within 18 months following completion of academic coursework.
+Note: Fieldwork II must be completed within 12 months from the start of Level II A Fieldwork.
 All academic and Level I and Level II Fieldwork must be completed before the student is eligible for graduation.
-Graduation from an accredited OTA program is a prerequisite for submitting an application to sit for the national certification examination.
+Graduation from an accredited OTA program is a prerequisite for submitting an application to sit for the national board certification examination.
 (F)